tjek/tjek-js-sdk/README.md

 ### Version 2.3.16

-- Fix broken PagedPublicationViewer startup
+- Fix broken PagedPublicationViewer startup.

 ### Version 2.3.15

-- Update dependencies, including a fix for PagedPublicationViewer multiple starts via verso-browser https://github.com/shopgun/verso-browser/commit/81d95da1b1d0b26685fffd968bbbea8694252997
+- Update dependencies, including a fix for PagedPublicationViewer multiple starts via verso-browser https://github.com/shopgun/verso-browser/commit/81d95da1b1d0b26685fffd968bbbea8694252997.

 ### Version 2.3.8

-- Roll back to core-js 2
+- Roll back to core-js 2.

 ### Version 2.3.7

-- Update verso-browser and incito-browser
+- Update verso-browser and incito-browser.
-- Fix an issue where polyfills were missing
+- Fix an issue where polyfills were missing.

 ### Version 2.3.0

-- Introduce support for incito opened event in eventTracker
+- Introduce support for incito opened event in eventTracker.
-- Use new incito opened event in IncitoPublicationKit
+- Use new incito opened event in IncitoPublicationKit.
 - Add option to IncitoPublicationKit.Viewer to pass in a pagedPublicationId to be included in the incito opened event, this should be used when a user is known to already have seen the Paged Publication version of an Incito Publication.

 ### Version 2.2.11

-- Use cross-fetch library for making requests in browsers and node.js
+- Use cross-fetch library for making requests in browsers and node.js.
-- Relaxed eventTracker requirement for PagedPublicationKit
+- Relaxed eventTracker requirement for PagedPublicationKit.

 ### Version 2.2.8

-- Updated progress indicator for IncitoPublicationKit to be more visible and more like the one in PagedPublicationKit
+- Updated progress indicator for IncitoPublicationKit to be more visible and more like the one in PagedPublicationKit.

 ### Version 2.2.5

-- Set async to true for requests
+- Set async to true for requests.

 ### Version 2.2.4

-- Added ability to use EventsKit tracker in a node.js context
+- Added ability to use EventsKit tracker in a node.js context.

 ### Version 2.2.3